karthikeyan2378/react-table/README.md

 -   **Generic `DataTable` Component**: Render any data structure with a simple configuration.
 -   **Virtualization**: Handles thousands of rows smoothly using TanStack Virtual.
 -   **Client-Side Operations**: Fast filtering, sorting, and pagination.
--   **Column Customization**: Resizing and reordering columns via drag-and-drop.
+-   **Column Customization**: Resizing, reordering, and hiding/showing columns.
 -   **Advanced Selection**: Multi-row selection with Shift and Ctrl/Cmd keys, plus drag-to-select.
 -   **Data Export**: Export the current view to CSV, Excel, or PDF.
 -   **Config-Driven UI**: Table columns, filters, and charts are all driven by a central configuration file.
 -   **Context Menu**: Right-click on rows for custom actions.
+-   **Configurable Pagination**: Customize the initial page size and the "rows per page" options.

 ---